-This "Dine-alogue" will be a discussion of politics - past, present, and future.
-Professor Greer will also discuss the 2020 Census and consider questions including: "What is the future of American democracy and the Democratic party?"
+This "Dine-alogue" was a discussion of politics - past, present, and future.
+Professor Christina Greer, Visiting Professor of International and Public Affairs, also discussed the 2020 Census and considered questions including: "What is the future of American democracy and the Democratic party?"

 The Uncertainty of U.S. Immigration Policy - "Where Do We Go From Here?" | December 8, 2016

 The forum, co-sponsored by the SIPA Diversity Task Force and SIPA Students of Color (SSOC), brought together leading activists and practitioners to discuss the future of local and national immigration policy and strategies for organizing around the issue following recent U.S. elections.

 The panel was moderated by the Hon.
 Michael Nutter, former Mayor of Philadelphia and current David N. Dinkins Professor of Professional Practice and Co-Chair of the Diversity Task Force at SIPA.

 - Elora Mukherjee, Esq., Director of the Columbia University Law School Immigrants' Rights Clinic

 - Albert Fox Cahn, Esq., Director of Strategic Litigation for the New York Chapter of the Council on American Islamic Relations